 This summer, my husband and I attended our godson’s outdoor wedding.
 We were thrilled to be included on the limited guest list.
 We’d forgotten the delight that comes from seeing someone you love be happy.
 His joy was our joy.
-Even little things—buying a new dress, getting my hair done, overnighting in a hotel—were forgotten joys, things we might once have taken for granted or, in our early years, even sighed over as an unbudgeted expense.
+Even little things—buying a new dress, getting my hair done, overnighting in a hotel—were forgotten joys.
+These things we might once have taken for granted or, in our early years, even sighed over as an unbudgeted expense.

 Joy caught me by surprise.